Graylog2/documentation/pages/configuration/elasticsearch.rst

 Tuning Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^

-Graylog is already setting specific configuration per index it creates.
+Graylog is already setting specific configuration for every index it is managing.
 This is enough tuning for a lot of use cases and setups.

-A more detailed guide on deeper tuning of Elasticsearch is following.
+A more detailed guide about tuning Elasticsearch will be published at a later time.

 Avoiding split-brain and shard shuffling
 ========================================